Welcome to our physiotherapists in London section

 Pilates based core stability exercises, ergonomic advice and aids, coupled with rehabilitation exercise programmes are given to strengthen the body and alter habits, which may cause re-injury with the aim of making the effect of the treatments long lasting.
 Post graduate courses include Acupuncture, Applied Kinesiology, Myofascial work and Cranial Sacral systems in order to offer treatment when required which taps into the subtle systems in the body with the intension of releasing, unblocking and allowing the body to return to healthy patterns of being.

-Rob is a registered physiotherapist with all the major private health insurances incl.
-AXA PPP BUPA.
+Rob is a registered physiotherapist with most of the major private health insurances incl.
+BUPA.

 Susana Tous, physiotherapy in London: